KoustavHazra/KoustavHazra/README.md

 Software Developer
 ------------------

 Experienced developer adept at optimizing scalability, ensuring data security, and enhancing system reliability to drive business value.
-Skilled in MERN stack, Next.js, Python, and Django development, with a passion for creating innovative full-stack applications and fostering collaboration for seamless integrations.
+Skilled in Java, Spring Boot, JavaScript, React.Js, REST APIs, and databases like MySQL and MongoDB, with a passion for creating innovative full-stack applications and fostering collaboration for seamless integrations.

 * 🌍  I'm based in Bengaluru, Karnataka, India
 * ✉️  You can contact me at [hazrakoustav12@gmail.com](mailto:hazrakoustav12@gmail.com)